motiejus/erlualib/README.markdown

 much, much better.
 I just need to create `gen_(server|fsm)` specific `parse_transform` for it, which is planned for near future.

+Tested on Intel Core 2 Q9400.
+Performance tests are not scientific, in order to give general overview.
+Tests were executed serially, with SMP support.
+More scientific benchmarks are upcoming.

 Type conversions Lua -> Erlang
 ==============================
 As you already noticed in the Lua example, "erlang" lua library is